Carburizing Furnaces

 • Easy-loading vertical chamber

-Lindberg/MPH Integral Quench Furnace System
+Integral Quench Furnace System

-The Lindberg Pacemaker® is a highly productive and efficient integral-quench furnace available in either gas-fired or electric models.
+The Lindberg Pacemaker® is a highly productive and efficient integral quench furnace available in either gas-fired or electric models.

 Key Specifications